 Falmouth Classics Regatta

 The highlight of the regatta is the Parade of Sail and Power.
-The boats will Parade out of the inner harbour and into Carrick Roads, and will include the larger boats, making the magnificent spectacle of Pilot Cutters, Working Boats and other traditional craft under full sail.
+The boats will Parade out of the inner harbour and into Carrick Roads on Sunday 13th June, at 10.30am, making a magnificent spectacle of Pilot Cutters, Working Boats and other traditional craft under full sail.